 Edina Bús - winner of the Lotus Ladies’ Cup in 2011 and 2012, after an appeal in the case of the 2012 championship.
 She has 17 wins from 24 races in that series.
 Before the Ladies’ Cup, she raced Suzuki Swifts in her native Hungary.
 In 2008, she was fourth in the Hungarian Suzuki Swift Cup, and in 2009, ninth.
 In 2010, she raced in a bio-fuelled version of the Swift Cup, and was fourth in that.
 As part of the Ladies’ Cup, she has undertaken various media duties for Lotus.
 Her activities in 2013 included racing a Ferrari in the Central Europe Zone championship, alongside Norbert Kiss.
 She also did one race in India as part of the Lotus Ladies set-up.
 In 2014, she raced in the SEAT Leon Eurocup.
 Her best result was eighth, at Salzburg.
 She was 21st overall.
 Another season in the SEAT gave her 25th overall, with a best finish of thirteenth, at the Red Bull Ring.
 In 2016, she raced the SEAT in some rounds of the Hungarian touring car championship, and earned a second and third place at the Hungaroring.

-Stefánia Havellant - Hungarian driver in her first season of racing in 2014.
-She competes in the Suzuki Swift Cup, in the Hungarian national class.
+Stefánia Havellant - Hungarian driver who had her first season of racing in 2014.
+She competed in the Suzuki Swift Cup, in the Hungarian national class.
 Her best result has been seventh, at the Slovakiaring.
 She does not appear to have completed all of her races this season.
 Stefánia may well be from a motorsport family, as there are others in Hungarian motorsport with the surname Havellant.

 Vivien Miss – raced in the RCM Swift Suzuki Cup in Hungary in 2014.
 She did a part-season in the second half of the year, driving for the Proex team.
 Her best finish was fourteenth, and she was 23rd in the championship.
 She was competing alongside her father, János Miss.
 She does not appear to have raced in 2015.